GatherPress/gatherpress/readme.md

 ### Read Developer Documentation

-Find the developer documentation inside the plugins' `docs` folder.
+Find the developer documentation inside the plugins' `docs` folder or on our [website](https://gatherpress.org/documentation/). our intent is to sync the `docs` folder to the website documentation.

 ### Collaborator Access